 The internet has now become an indispensable part of our society and culture.
 Its history dates back to the 1960s when it was initially used as a way for government researchers to share information.
 From its humble beginnings, the internet has evolved dramatically, transforming from large, immobile computers to compact devices that fit in the palm of our hands.
 Today, a staggering 5.18 billion people are connected to the internet, accounting for more than half, or 64.6 percent, of the world’s population.

-Despite this widespread use, not everyone knows that there are different types of internet connections being offered by various providers.
+Despite this widespread use, not everyone is aware that different providers offer various types of internet connections.
 If you’re curious about your own internet connection or are considering switching providers, then this guide will help you understand the key differences between dial-up and broadband connections.

 Dial-Up and Broadband: An Introduction